LoicKonan/3013-Algorithms-Konan/Assignments/P03/README.md

 #### Description

-This Program read in a dictionary file from dict_w_defs.json and store it in a Trie Tree.\
+This Program read in a file and store it in a Binary Search Tree.\
 Define a **wordNode** to be a **struct** or a **class** to hold a word and definition.\
 The **binary tree** hold ***wordNodes***.
 It Time how long it takes to load the data \
 into your binary search tree (we will use that later as well).